 Receivables: Receivables include contract receivables, promises to give, and bequests receivable.
 Promises to give and bequests receivables are carried at original amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a periodic basis.
 Management determines the allowance for doubtful receivables by identifying troubled accounts and using historical experience with its donors.
 Receivables are written off when deemed uncollectible.
+Based on management's evaluation of collectability of accounts receivable, management has established an allowance for doubtful accounts of approximately \$900.
 Recoveries of receivables previously written off are recorded when received.

 Inventory: Inventory is stated at cost on a first-in, first-out (FIFO) basis and consists of publications on hand at the end of the year.
 Management periodically reviews inventory for obsolete publications.
-Management has determined no reserve for obsolete inventory was required at December 31, 2011.
+Management has determined no reserve for obsolete inventory was required at December 31, 2012.

-Investments: Investments are comprised of mutual funds, corporate bonds, equities, and money market funds.
+Investments: Investments are comprised of mutual funds, government securities, corporate bonds, money market funds, and certificates of deposit.
 Investments are reported in the accompanying statement of financial position at fair value.
-Fair value is the price that would be received to sell an asset or liability through an orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received upon the sale of an asset or liability through an orderly transaction between market participants at the measurement date.
 Investments include the board designated reserve fund, the net property and equipment fund, the Jo Blaylock Memorial Fund, and funds that have been permanently restricted by the donor.